Hostile Takeover

 «‘It’ being…»

-“J was talking about factories, right?
-Saying the worker drones were… multiplying?
+There was a thoughtful acknowledgement-rumble in response, N chewing on how to explain. «J talked about factories, right?
+Saying prey was… multiplying?
 It reminded me of something I saw on patrol.
-If we took one of them down, I think she’d like that.”
+If we took one of them down, I think she’d like that.» Then, with it all laid out, N finally found a concise transmission. «Target: nest!» He laughed.

 With nothing but a thoughtful noise, V fell back into his undertow, keeping him a distance ahead.
-He descended faster, and the fog of a cloudbank obscuring him.
+Distance enough he was a blurry shape to these optics.
+Once, a manufacturing defect — now it felt more like a joke.
+She didn’t laugh.

 Thump-thump.